av153k/av153k/README.md

 **av153k/av153k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 * 🔭 I’m currently working at [Asconsoftech India Pvt.
 Ltd.](https://asconsoftech.com/) as([abhisheka-asconsoft](https://github.com/abhisheka-asconsoft))
-* 🌱 I’m currently learning web development.
+* 🌱 I’m currently learning golang and rust.
 * 👯 I’m looking to collaborate on mobile development using Flutter.
-* 🤔 I’m looking for help with web development.
+* 🤔 I’m looking for help with backend development.
 * 💬 Ask me about Flutter development.
 * 📫 How to reach me: lex.abhishek@gmail.com
 * 🤣 Fun Fact - The best thing about Boolean <br/>is that even if you are wrong, you're only off by a bit.